Dr-Dream/nats-sandbox/README.md

 ```

 ### Setting up local cli
-We deployed cluster with two predefined accounts SYS:
+We deployed a cluster with two predefined accounts SYS:
 * SYS (username=sys, password=sys) is a system operator.
 Other words super root for nats.
-* JS (username=js, password=js) is stream enabled operator (it can't be sys).
+* JS (username=js, password=js) is a stream enabled operator (it can't be sys).

 #### Connectivity
-First of all we need to have connection to any servers that located in clusters.
-Fortunately, we already exposed 4222
+First, we need to have connection to any servers that are located in clusters.
+Fortunately, we already exposed
-port through haproxy ingress pointing to Seed cluster.
-So we just need to expose this ports to host.
+port 4222 through haproxy ingress pointing to Seed cluster.
+So we just need to expose these ports to host.
-As soon we have Super Cluster we don't care which cluster we will be connected.
+As soon we have SuperCluster we don't care which cluster we will be connected to.
 Let it be c1
 ```shell
 k3d cluster edit c1 --port-add "4222:4222@loadbalancer"
 ```